 When you think of great college football quarterbacks, former Auburn Tigers star Cam Newton has to make the list.
 If his Heisman Trophy and BCS National Championship weren’t enough proof, he’s taken his game to the next level and won an NFL MVP award with the Carolina Panthers.
 His younger brother, former Howard Bison quarterback Caylin Newton, is pretty good, too, but he’s ready for a change of scenery.

-It’s been a rough go for Howard to start the 2019 campaign.
-The Bison got smacked 79-0 by Maryland in the season opener and currently hold a 1-5 overall record with additional losses to Youngstown State, Hampton, and Bethune-Cookman.
-The only victory was against Delaware State.
+It was a rough start for Howard to begin the 2019 campaign.
+The Bison got smacked 79-0 by Maryland in the season opener and stumbled a 1-5 overall record with additional losses to Youngstown State, Hampton, and Bethune-Cookman.
+The only victory in that stretch was against Delaware State.

 That victory, however, would be the last football game for Newton at Howard.
-The star dual-threat quarterback, who earned Mid-Eastern Athletic Conference Rookie of the Year as a freshman and MEAC Offensive Player of the Year last season, has officially announced he will enter the NCAA Transfer Portal.
+The star dual-threat quarterback, who earned Mid-Eastern Athletic Conference Rookie of the Year as a freshman and MEAC Offensive Player of the Year last season, officially announced he would enter the NCAA Transfer Portal.